-If the notes have been finalised, exclusively to board meetings, the board has to agree on the nature and content of the error.
+For board meetings, if the notes have been finalised, the board has to agree on the nature and content of the error.
 Corrections to the error then have to be recorded in the subsequent meeting’s minutes with a notation made to the original minutes.

 Approval and Signing of Minutes

 Who is to approve and sign the minutes?

 Company minutes are to be signed and approved by either: